virt-rescue - Run a rescue shell on a virtual machine

 ><rescue> chroot /sysroot

 Virt-rescue can be used on any disk image file or device, not just a virtual machine.
 For example you can use it on a blank file if you want to partition that file (although we would recommend using guestfish(1) instead as it is more suitable for this purpose).
-You can even use virt-rescue on things like SD cards.
+You can even use virt-rescue on things like USB drives, SD cards and hard disks.

 You can get virt-rescue to give you scratch disk(s) to play with.
 This is useful for testing out Linux utilities (see --scratch).